thomasbattram/thesis/index/thesis.utf8.md

 There was little evidence that either of the models fit the data better (had higher likelihoods) across the 400 traits tested (difference in median likelihoods = 0.19, Wilcoxon’s paired ranked sum test P = 0.73).
 Further, the majority of h^2^~EWAS~ estimate differences between the traits were small.

-(ref:h2ewas-estimates-cap) A comparison of h^2^~EWAS~ estimates given by applying REML using the blanket and grouping models across 400 traits.
+(ref:h2ewas-estimates-cap) __A comparison of h^2^~EWAS~ estimates given by applying REML using the blanket and grouping models across 400 traits__.
 The blue dashed line is at x=y.
 Values with h^2^~EWAS~ lower than 0 are due to imprecision in h^2^~EWAS~ estimates as the true estimate cannot be negative.
 Smoked_cigs_reg = smoked cigarettes regularly.
 The h^2^~EWAS~ of this phenotype has the greatest evidence for being above 0 for both the blanket and grouping model (Uncorrected P = 1.44x10^-4^ and P = 2.61x10^-4^, respectively).

+(ref:h2ewas-estimates-scap) A comparison of h^2^~EWAS~ estimates given by applying REML using the blanket and grouping models across 400 traits

 \begin{figure}